 My name is John Forman.
-I am currently the assistant volleyball coach at Midwestern State University.
-Before that I was the Head Coach of the professional women’s team at Svedala Volleybollklubb in Sweden.
+I am currently the Talent Strategy Manager for Volleyball England, which means I’m responsible for the national team pipeline systems.
+I am also the Global Director of Volleyball for Nation Academy.
 I’m the creator of this website.
 To the left is a picture of me taken while coaching for the University of Exeter.
+That’s just part of a career with lots of different coaching and volleyball experience.

 Back in the day I coached collegiate volleyball in the U.S. at the Division I level (Brown, Rhode Island).
 I was in the Junior College ranks before that (Dean College).
 I also coached at the Juniors level (everything from 12-and-unders up to 18-and-unders) for nearly a decade, and even started and ran what has become one of the biggest Juniors clubs in New England (now called Blast Volleyball).
 Somewhere in there I also coached a regional boys’ team to a gold medal in a state-wide tournament.
 I coached a New England High Performance squad in an international competition, and worked at a number of camps and clinics.
 And WAY BACK I even did a bit of high school coaching when I was a pup.
 (See my LinkedIn profile or my online CV/resume for details)

-I am currently a Level 3 coach in Volleyball England’s system.
-I hold a Level II certification in the Coaching Accreditation Program (CAP) for USA Volleyball.
-That’s something I will look to extend to Level III before too long.
+I am a Level 3 coach in Volleyball England’s system.
+I also hold a Level III certification in the (now replaced) Coaching Accreditation Program (CAP) for USA Volleyball.

-And a number of years back I developed a net-suspended volleyball target I called the Precision Passer.
+Back in the mid-2000s I developed a net-suspended volleyball target called the Precision Passer.
 Got a patent for it and everything!
 Something like 600 of them were purchased by schools and club programs all over the US at just about every level.
-Some even got shipped abroad.
+Some were even shipped abroad.

 More recently, I teamed up with a coaching friend on the Volleyball Coaching Wizards project.
-What we do is interview great coaches from all over the world and at all levels of play.
-We have published one book already, with more in mind for the future.
-I also presented about some of what we’ve taken from the interviews at the AVCA Convention in 2016.
+We interview great coaches from all over the world and at all levels of play.
+We published this book as well as this one so far, with more in mind for the future.
+I also presented about some of what we’ve taken from the interviews at the AVCA Convention in 2016, and again in 2019.

 University of Exeter (U.K.)

-As a I said, shortly after I started at the University of Exeter I got involved with the volleyball program (EUVC).
+Moving along … After a 6 year hiatus from coaching, I went to Exeter (U.K.) in 2012 to be a PhD student.
+Quickly and somewhat unexpectedly, though, I got back into coaching volleyball.
+Specifically, I joined up with the university’s volleyball program (EUVC).
 A fellow American enlisted me to help out.
-Before long, though, I was effectively running both the men’s and women’s teams in training and from the bench in BUCS and Student Cup play.
+Before long, however, I was effectively running both the men’s and women’s teams in training and from the bench in BUCS and Student Cup play.

 I’d gotten the coaching bug again, though, so it wasn’t a real hardship.

-Considering the women not only avoided relegation (the season’s objective after having been promoted), but qualified for Championships, and the men reached the Final 8s (having just avoided relegation the year before), things worked out pretty well.
+Considering the women not only avoided relegation (the season’s objective after having just been promoted the year before), but qualified for Championships, and the men reached the Final 8s (having just avoided relegation the year before), things worked out pretty well.
 The men also qualified for the Student Cup finals.

 Devon Ladies (England)